opencord/device-management-interface/docs/EventsMetrics.md

 }
 ```
 Note: The on-demand metrics query using the API `GetMetric` would be passed back over GRPC and not over the kafka bus.

+The device shall not locally persist the Events across the reboot.
+The NEM implementations are expected to purge all the events on the device reboot, as the device shall detect and report the Events afresh after the reboot.